open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 ## HTTP client

 This span type represents an outbound HTTP request.
+There are two ways this can be achieved in an instrumentation:

+1. Instrumentations SHOULD create an HTTP span for each attempt to send an HTTP request over the wire.
+   In case the request is resent, the resend attempts MUST follow the [HTTP resend spec](#http-request-retries-and-redirects).
+   Instrumentations MUST NOT emit a "logical" (encompassing) HTTP span.
+   Since establishing an HTTP connection happens before the client attempts to send an HTTP requests, instrumentations SHOULD emit a [CONNECT span](#establishing-an-http-connection) whenever a new HTTP connection is made.

+2. If for some reason it is not possible to emit a span for each send attempt (because e.g. the instrumented library does not expose hooks that would allow this), instrumentations MAY create an HTTP span for the top-most operation of the HTTP client.
+   In this case, the `http.url` MUST be the originally requested URL, before any HTTP-redirects that may happen when executing the request.
+   The instrumentation MUST NOT set the `http.resend_count` attribute.

 For an HTTP client span, `SpanKind` MUST be `Client`.

-If set, `http.url` must be the originally requested URL, before any HTTP-redirects that may happen when executing the request.

 <!-- semconv trace.http.client(full) -->
 | Attribute  | Type | Description  | Examples  | Requirement Level |